bfoley4/OOFinalProject/documentation.md

             }
         }

-  - The set Accessor: The set accessor resembles a method whose return type is void.
-It uses an implicit parameter called value, whose type is the type of the property.
-In the following example, a set accessor is added to the Name property:
+  - Swift's set accesor resembles a method with a return type of void.
+It uses a parameter called value whose type is the type of the property.
+Set accesor example (setting the Name property):

         class Person
         {